 John Parker joined the Royal Australian Air Force in 1950 and earned his wings as a pilot in 1951.
 He had the opportunity to fly many different aircraft as a fighter pilot and later trained pilots for the Vietnam War.
-He flew 170 missions over areas like Hamheung and Pyungyang.
-John Parker remembers one particular mission when he experienced heavy damage to his plane’s aircraft.
-He explains that he left Korea bitter because his friends had been killed, but his feelings changed after revisiting Korea and seeing the progress the country has made.
-John Parker is proud of his service, including the many medals he earned, and believes that the legacy of the Korean War must be taught to younger children.
+He flew one hundred and seventy missions in Meteor planes over areas like Hamheung and Pyungyang.
+He remembers one particular mission when he experienced heavy damage to his plane.
+He explains that he left Korea bitter because his friends had been killed, but his feelings changed after revisiting Korea and seeing the progress the country had made.
+He is proud of his service, including the many medals he earned, and believes the legacy of the Korean War must be taught to younger children.

 Life of a Pilot